 - Visible blood in your urine.
 Bloody urine is common in urinary tract infections and kidney stones.
-Both of these problems usually cause pain.
-Painless bleeding may signal a more serious problem, such as cancer.
+These problems usually cause pain.
+Painless bleeding might signal a more-serious problem, such as cancer.

 - Dark or orange urine.
 If your urine is dark or orange — particularly if you also have pale stools and yellow skin and eyes — your liver might be malfunctioning.

 Discolored urine is often caused by medications, certain foods or food dyes.
-In some cases, though, changes in urine color may be caused by specific health problems.
+In some cases, though, changes in urine color can be caused by specific health problems.

 Red or pink urine

 Despite its alarming appearance, red urine isn't necessarily serious.
-Red or pink urine may be caused by:
+Red or pink urine can be caused by: